telecom-research/CRTC-Scraper/_posts/2017-04-17-hearing-analysis.md

 ![Comment](./assets/images/commentPlain.png){:class="img-responsive"}
 ![Test Comment](./assets/images/commentTest.png){:class="img-responsive"}

 Text describing the code and showing the results of the code is found everywhere **but** the grey boxes.
 This is the text to pay the most attention to.
 The text that shows the results of the code is in what I can only describe as a typewriter style font (like Courier), while the text that describes the code is not.
-In the photo below, the text on the top shows the result of the code, while the text on the bottom is descriptive text.
+In the image below, the text on the top shows the result of the code, while the text on the bottom is descriptive text.

 ![Notebook Text Difference](./assets/images/notebookTextDifference.png){:class="img-responsive"}